Individual Counselling Session – Between $140 to $180 (out of pocket approx. $55 to $65)

 Health Care Card/Pension card – please see below – May be eligible for no out-of-pocket cost through a referral from a Primary Health Care Network (Stepped Care Model)

 Couples or Family Session – $150

-* The out-of-pocket expenses for clients who have a doctor’s referral (mental health care plan) is approximately $45 or $15 with a health care/pension card.
+* The out-of-pocket expenses for clients who have a doctor’s referral (mental health care plan) is approximately $55 to $65.
 Please see further information about Medicare rebates below.